Assistive technology is impacting the way we live our lives, most especially for those with disabilities.

 This has come a long way in closing the educational gap between hearing and deaf people.

-Aside from that, assistive technology has made accessible to deaf population, same information that was previously inaccessible to them.
+Aside from that, assistive technology has made accessible to deaf populations, the same information that was previously inaccessible to them.

 The use of closed captioning and text-to-speech software has made it possible for the deaf to access information in a variety of formats, including audio and video content.